Kamalraj017/E-commerce-for-Artisans-/README.md

-# Craft-Store
+#E-commerce for artisans
-The "Craft Store," an e-commerce application that  connects local artisans with customers seeking unique handmade  products.
+The an e-commerce application that  connects local artisans with customers seeking unique handmade  products.
 Developed using html, css, JavaScript.

 This website has -: